Efficient Degradation-agnostic Image Restoration via Channel-Wise Functional Decomposition and Manifold Regularization: Experiments

 \subsection{SOTA Comparison.}

-\textbf{3 Degradations.} We evaluate our all-in-one restorer, \ourmethod, against other specialized methods listed in Tab.~\ref{tab:exp:3deg}, all trained on three degradations: dehazing, deraining, and denoising. \ourmethod consistently outperforms all the comparison methods, even for those with the assistance of language, multi-task, or prompts.
-Notably, even our 6M tiny model outperforms the baseline method PromptIR~\cite{potlapalli2023promptir} by \textbf{0.71dB} on average.
-And the 10M small model achieves the best performance across all the metrics, while maintaining \textbf{60\%} fewer parameters compared to MoCE-IR~\cite{zamfir2025moce}.
+\textbf{3 Degradations.} We evaluate our method against others listed in Tab.~\ref{tab:exp:3deg}, all trained on three degradations: dehazing, deraining, and denoising. \ourmethod consistently outperforms all the comparison methods, even for those with the assistance of language, multi-task, or prompts.
+Notably, even our \textbf{6M} tiny model outperforms our baseline PromptIR by \textbf{0.71dB} on average.
+Our 10M small model achieves the best performance across all the metrics, with \textbf{60\%} fewer parameters compared MoCE-IR.
+Compared to DA-RCOT~\citep{tang2025degradation}, which performs contrastive learning over residual feature space, MIRAGE achieves consistently better restoration quality while using substantially fewer parameters (10M vs. 50M).
+This highlights the efficiency and effectiveness of our SPD-based cross-layer alignment despite its more compact design.